-All this aside, Lucas gave Leigh Brackett a credit for The Empire Strikes Back, despite evidence from Lawrence Kasdan suggesting her work did not contribute materially to the final version of the film.
+All this aside, Lucas gave Leigh Brackett a credit for The Empire Strikes Back, despite evidence from Lawrence Kasdan suggesting her work did not contribute materially to the final version of the movie.

-As an aside, some famous film re-writes or script doctoring moments have gone uncredited including Star War's very own Carrie Fisher as a script doctor for Hook, Sister Act, Lethal Weapon 3 but even Fisher couldn't save Last Action Hero.
+As a side note, some famous film rewrites or script doctoring moments have gone uncredited including Star Wars' very own Carrie Fisher as a script doctor for Hook, Sister Act, and Lethal Weapon 3 – but even Fisher couldn't save Last Action Hero.

 In such circumstances, script doctors often deliberately go uncredited, even when they do major work.

-But what is this business referred to as script doctoring and why is this discussion suddenly taken place?
+But what is this business referred to as “script doctoring” and why is this discussion suddenly taking place?

-To answer the latter, it's an interesting tangent and it gives a good reason to talk more about Star Wars.
-The first part of the question refers to a scriptwriter taking an existing script and giving it ‘another go' with a major restructure or simply tidying up some pacing issues, improving dialogue, fixing scene that wasn't quite working or coming up with a more suitable ending.
+To answer the latter question, it's an interesting tangent and it gives a good reason to talk more about Star Wars.
+The first part of the question refers to a scriptwriter taking an existing script and giving it “another go” with a major restructure or simply tidying up some pacing issues, improving dialogue, fixing scenes that weren't quite working, or coming up with a more suitable ending.

-Now if we go cast back to Revenge of the Sith, the film turned out a lot different to what was original script – and we're referring to the fall of Anakin Skywalker to the dark side of the Force here.
-As the film was pieced together Lucas felt Anakin's turn was too abrupt and not logical.
+Now if we cast our minds back to Revenge of the Sith, the movie turned out a lot different from what was the original script – and we're referring to the fall of Anakin Skywalker to the dark side of the Force here.
+As the film was pieced together, Lucas felt Anakin's turn was too abrupt and not logical.

 This was a secret let out of the bag by Hayden Christiansen in an interview with Playboy.

-The story of how Leigh Brackett wrote the first draft of the Empire Strikes Back is a great tale.
+The tale of how Leigh Brackett wrote the first draft of The Empire Strikes Back is a great one.